 - After completing the form successfully, a new page with “Congrats” is presented.
 Click on site URL to see your site.
 If your site is not created, it is likely because there is an issue with the URL you are trying to create.
 An error message will appear below the field that needs to be corrected.

-Now that you’re on your site, you will see both the default design of your site, and the admin toolbar along the top.
-There will be plenty of opportunity to customize the look and feel of your site, but it’s a good idea at this point to click through and see some of its features.
+Now that you’re on your site, you will see both the default design of your site and the admin toolbar along the top.
+There will be plenty of opportunities to customize the look and feel of your site, but it’s a good idea at this point to click through and see some of its features.

 - Select a Theme.
 On left menu, click Appearance > Themes.
 The default theme, Twenty Twelve, is highly recommended for its ease of use and simple design.